-

-Solid State Electrolyte Powder Ionic Conductivity Testing
+Solid State Electrolyte: Ionic Conductivity Measurement and Pressure Effects

 In the development path of solid state electrolytes, Japan and South Korea mainly pursue the sulfide route.
 Particularly in Japan, extensive national efforts and years of deep research have positioned the country at the forefront of solid-state battery technology worldwide.
 Meanwhile, domestic enterprises in China primarily focus on the oxide route, adopting a semi-solid-state technical approach for faster industrialization.
 However, influenced by the development trends in Japan and South Korea and guided by domestic policies, an increasing number of Chinese companies are now joining the competition in the sulfide all-solid-state battery route.
 Key players include leading lithium-ion battery companies such as CATL and BYD, established battery firms like EVE Energy and Fengli, as well as startups such as JW Energy, CBAK Energy, Gotion High-Tech, Beijing National Battery Technology, Zhongke Gu’neng, and Zhongke Shenlan Huize, among others.